 After Z, color begins to become an asset rather than a detractor.
 Diamonds in this range are referred to as “Fancy,” and can become incredibly expensive.
 These diamonds are graded under a different color system based off of the color and how vivid it is.
 Some of colors diamonds come in are yellow, brown, gray, blue, green, orange, and pink.
 The rarest and most expensive diamond color is red.

 The second C is clarity.
 Clarity is a grade of how flawed a diamond is.
 It is affected by blemishes and inclusions in the diamond.
 Clarity is graded on a scale that ranges from F-I3.
-The chart below will help explain the differences.
+Click on the images below then hold your mouse over the enlarged image to learn more.

 The third C is cut.
 The cut of a diamond is very important as it determines the stone’s ability to reflect light.
-The most commonly used cut is the round brilliant, as you can usually get two stones out of one uncut diamond when cutting this way.
+The most commonly used cut is the round brilliant, as you can usually get two stones out of one uncut diamond during the process.
 All cuts have very specific proportions to maximize their brilliance.
 Diamonds will lose their value as the cut strays away from ideal proportions.

 The last C is carat-weight.
 Carats describe the weight of the diamond.
 The carat-weight has been an international standard since 1913.
 1/5 of a gram is equal to one carat.
 Diamonds are usually priced by carat, yet a smaller diamond that is graded much better in other areas could be worth more than a larger one.
 However, larger stones are much rarer so you will usually pay a premium for a larger stone.